Welcome to today's edition of the Rush 24-7 podcast.

 Appreciate that, sir.

-Why uh I I just want to throw this out.
+Well, I just want to throw this out.

-Um I I expect Obama to try to pull something.
+I expect Obama to try to pull something.

-Um people have been thinking he would do something like that sometime this month.
+People have been thinking he would do something like that sometime this month.

-That would appear very suspicious timing-wise.
+That would appear very suspicious, timing-wise.

-Oh, folks, you know, I no, I'm not alleging anything.
+Oh, folks, no, I'm not alleging anything.

 You called it a terrorist attack the day after.

-And Obama says, proceed, Governor, proceed.
+And Obama's, proceed, Governor, proceed.

 And then Obama points and says to Candy Crowley, get the transcript.